luisschwab/config/README.md

 ## hosts

-`/etc/hosts` so I don't have to remember a million IP addresses (requires a hard link):
+`/etc/hosts` so I don't have to remember a million IP addresses (requires a hard link).

 ```shell
 ln ~/git/hosts /etc/hosts